Streaming-Data-Analytics/2022-2023_CL-benchmarking-with-Avalanche/README.md

 - SplitCIFAR10 [12].
 - SplitMNIST [13].

-For each benchmark, you are required to create a single ipynb file. ou must include comments for the principal instructions, and you are allowed to import external py modules.
+For each benchmark, you are required to create a single ipynb file.
+You must include comments for the principal instructions, and you are allowed to import external py modules.
 Additionally, ensure you thoroughly comment on the comparison results using various plots associated with the different metrics.
-Finally, again within each ipynb file, briefly discuss the conclusions that can be drawn from the experiment.
+Finally, again, within each ipynb file, briefly discuss the conclusions that can be drawn from the experiment.

 ### References
 [1] https://avalanche.continualai.org/